pi-base/data/spaces/finite-complement-topology-on-an-uncountable-space/README.md

 $U = \emptyset$.
 In this case we let \(X=\mathbb R\) so it has cardinality
 \(\mathfrak c\).

-Considered as #19 ("Finite Complement Topology on an Uncountable Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #19 ("Finite Complement Topology on an Uncountable Space") in {{doi:10.1007\/978-1-4612-6290-9_6}}.

 <!-- [[Proof of Topology]]